agenteo/agenteo.github.com/_posts/2014-08-04-feature-flagging-portions-of-your-ruby-on-rails-application-with-engines.md

 One of the advantages of this approach is you can run in development mode without that variable and both portions will be mounted.

+EDIT: reduce memory footprint creating a bundle group for the running mode to require only what is needed.
+[Read more here](http://teotti.com/2015-01-27-reduce-memory-footprint-requiring-portions-of-your-component-based-rails-applications).

 It will be likely be part of the server provisioning process to setup that ENV variable.

 The main application Gemfile will still include both engines: